-So, what does VLOOKUP do, exactly?
+Microsoft Excel's VLOOKUP function is easier to use than you think.
+What's more, it is incredibly powerful, and is definitely something you want to have in your arsenal of analytical weapons.What does VLOOKUP do, exactly?
 Here's the simple explanation: The VLOOKUP function searches for a specific value in your data, and once it identifies that value, it can find -- and display -- some other piece of information that's associated with that value.

-How Does VLOOKUP Work?
+How does VLOOKUP work?

 The secret to how VLOOKUP works?
 Unique identifiers.

 A unique identifier is a piece of information that both of your data sources share, and -- as its name implies -- it is unique (i.e. the identifier is only associated with one record in your database).
-Unique identifiers include product codes, stock keeping units (SKUs), and customer contacts.
+Unique identifiers include product codes, stock-keeping units (SKUs), and customer contacts.

-Steps to Using VLOOKUP in Excel
+How to Use VLOOKUP in Excel

 For your reference, here's what a VLOOKUP function looks like: